learn-co-curriculum/phase-0-configuring-the-flatiron-student-portal/README.md

 ### Action item

-1. Open the Flatiron School Student Portal webpage at https://portal.flatironschool.com (Note: you need to be logged in to Flatiron School Student Portal.)
+1. Open the Flatiron School Student Portal webpage (https://portal.flatironschool.com) _(Note: you need to be logged in to Flatiron School Student Portal.)_
-2. Click on “Course” in the navigation bar at the top of the screen
+2. Click on "Course" in the navigation bar at the top of the screen
-3. Click the blue “Switch Materials” button in the dropdown
+3. Click the blue "Switch Materials" button in the dropdown
 4. Click on the course that you are about to start
-5. Open the GitHub Account Management webpage at https://learn.co/account/github (Note: you may be asked to log in.
-Use your Flatiron School Student Portal username and password here.)<!-- Note: this domain is not the Portal because of Canvas flows -->
+5. Open the GitHub Account Management webpage (https://learn.co/account/github) _(Note: you may be asked to log in.
+Use your Flatiron School Student Portal username and password here.)_<!-- Note: this domain is not the Portal because of Canvas flows -->
-8. Connect your GitHub account to your Flatiron School Portal account
+6. Connect your GitHub account to your Flatiron School Portal account

 ### Check your work

-If you refresh the page and see a red “Disconnect” button, continue below.
+If you go back to the GitHub Account Management webpage (https://portal.flatironschool.com/account/github) and see a red "Disconnect" button, continue below.

 ## Configure the learn-co gem on Ubuntu